Fenbendazole

 Fenbendazole is safe for use in most pets.
 Fenbendazole should not be used in:

-• puppies younger than 6 weeks of age.
+• puppies younger than six weeks of age

 Are there any drug interactions I should be aware of?

-While there are no known drug interactions with fenbendazole, be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.
+There are no known drug interactions with fenbendazole.
+However, it is important to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

 Is there any monitoring that needs to be done with this medication?